lpparente/COMP100/Module 2.md

 ## Module 2

-### Lesson 8 - If Statement (008_If_Statement.cs)
+### Lesson 8 - If Statements

 There are times when coding an application that not all lines of code are meant to run every time.
 When that is the case, the application has only one very limited purpose.

 We want to strive beyond that, don't we?

-This lesson will teach you how to code a smarter code, in the sense that it will be able to make decisions based on specific conditions.
+This lesson will teach you how to write smarter code, in the sense that it will be able to make decisions based on specific conditions.
 This is called a Control Structure, meaning that a set of instructions will be performed in case a condition is satisfied.

 As an example, let's write a code that checks if the user is old enough to drive a car.